Scott Alexander (Slate Star Codex), Garett Jones (Hive Mind), and Razib Khan (GNXP) alerted me (via Twitter) of this post by PZ Myers.

 Myers seems to think that humans with much better cognitive abilities than our own can't exist.
 Sort of like a farmer in 1957 claiming that chickens that are bigger and faster maturing than his own could not exist (see figure below).
-I urge Myers to read some books on population genetics before returning to this discussion.
+I urge Myers to read some books on quantitative / population genetics before returning to this discussion.

 The argument for why there are probably genomes not very different from our own, but which lead to much better cognitive ability, is very simple, and I went through it in a post called Explain it to me like I'm five years old, excerpted below:

 1. Cognitive ability is highly heritable.
 At least half the variance is genetic in origin.

 2. It is influenced by many (probably thousands) of common variants (see GCTA estimates of heritability due to common SNPs).
 We know there are many because the fewer there are the larger the (average) individual effect size of each variant would have to be.
 But then the SNPs would be easy to detect with small sample size.

 Recent studies with large sample sizes detected ~70 SNP hits, but would have detected many more if effect sizes were consistent with, e.g., only hundreds of causal variants in total.